-First: a short digression on optical approaches to neurotechnology Recorded neuronal activity is not necessarily from brain regions that are part of the pathway that drives a task.
+Recorded neuronal activity is not necessarily from brain regions that are part of the pathway that drives a task.
 While stimulation of one or a cluster of neighboring neurons has been shown to bias behavior in regions that map sensory stimuli to the cortical mantle, or map motor output, one can ask if manipulating a randomly represented state can lead to a change in behavior.
-Such an experiment was performed by Michael Hausser and colleagues.
-They recorded from neurons in hippocampus that responded to locations all along a virtual linear track.
-They selected on one location to focus their interest and stacked the deck by asking the mouse to lick at this location on the track, designated the reward location.
-Thus a readily observable behavior was linked to a place.
+Such an experiment was performed by Michael Hausser and colleagues, albeit attempted by others.
+They made us of two properties of hippocampus, a structure at the apex of internal loops in the brain (Figure 8).
+First, the circuitry in areas CA3 has heavy recurrence (Figure 9).
+Second, the neurons in this region respond to a specific location in space after they have run around to form a map of the regions (Figure 10), suggestive of the formation of an attractor.
+In fact, attractors models of the hippocampus are always in fashion.